You want to declutter and organize your entire home, right?

 After you’ve gotten rid of the non-essentials, then organize the rest

-Now, picture only the essentials in that drawer- a couple of pens, marker, tape, and scissors.
+Now, picture only the essentials in that drawer- a couple of pens, markers, tape, and scissors.

 Then you can organize- easily!

-When there aren’t many items to organize, the organizing is easy and it’s easy to stay organized.
+When there aren’t many items to organize, organizing is easy, and it’s easy to stay organized.

 Follow the flow of the room and how you use your home

 Store items near where you use them most.